Frequently Asked Questions

 What if it rains or the weather is "bad"?

 As a guide it will be my responsibility to be aware of the weather on the day (and hours) leading up to a walk.
-While I will not hesitate to cancel and reschedule a walk in the event of unsafe weather (including but not limited to thunderstorms, tornado, excessive winds, sleet/ice).
+While I will not hesitate to cancel and reschedule a walk in the event of unsafe weather (including but not limited to heat advisories, thunderstorms, tornado warnings, excessive winds, sleet/ice).
 I also know that some of the loveliest walks can still be had in rain, light snow, or on a foggy day.

 What is the fitness level needed to go on a Forest Therapy walk?